archipel-network/archipel-core/README.md

 ### Configure contacts with other µD3TN / BP nodes

 µD3TN performs its bundle forwarding decisions based on _contacts_, which are associated with a specific bundle _node_.
-Each instance accepts bundles addressed to `<µD3TN_EID>/config` (by default, only via AAP) and parses them according to the specification documented at [`doc/contacts_data_format.md`](doc/contacts_data_format.md).
+Each instance accepts bundles addressed to `dtn://<ud3tn-node-name>/config` or `ipn:<ud3tn-node-number>.9000` (by default, only via AAP) and parses them according to the specification documented at [`doc/contacts_data_format.md`](doc/contacts_data_format.md).
 To sum it up, a contact can be used to configure:

 - start and end time (optional),
 - data rate (optional),